Full Form

 Structures of UNO

-There is six main structure of the United Nations Organisation:
+There are six main structures of the United Nations Organisation:

 Structures of UNO